Join us in accompanying refugees during COVID-19

 How are refugees affected by the pandemic?

 Already fleeing from war, violence, and emergency situations, the almost 80 million refugees and displaced people around the world are likely to be among the hardest hit by the pandemic.
 Most refugees live in countries that are less prepared to combat the outbreak, where conflicts have destroyed health care infrastructures and weakened the health systems.
 Overcrowded refugee camps and urban areas with lack of sanitation increase the possibility for COVID-19 to spread rapidly.
-In many places, refugees already suffer from limited access to essential services and decent healthcare and are unlikely to be prioritised in the distribution of hygiene kits and future vaccination programmes.
+In many places, refugees already suffer from limited access to essential services and decent healthcare and are unlikely to be prioritised in the distribution of hygiene kits and vaccination programmes.
 Moreover, they are especially vulnerable to the social and economic repercussions of this pandemic.

 How is JRS responding?